anthonysleck/loraMesh2/README.md

 - For bridges, there is a a Double Reset Detector and the Network Manager enabled by default.
 These will be able to be disabled at a later date, but are required.
 You must connect to a WiFi network upon first boot of the device.
 - The Bridges also require the filesystem to be uploaded.

+##  Changelog

+- 0.0 - initial release
+- 0.1 - new code; seperated code for node/bridge devices
+- 0.2 - updated code; teseted node/bridge on LORA32 and TBEAM

 ## Authors

 - [@anthonysleck](https://www.github.com/anthonysleck)